cloudcake/laravel-sanity/README.md

 # Laravel Sanity

-**Laravel Sanity** is a **staging** package to assist in running your own unit testing and code standards automation on your staging/testing environment using [Laravel Forge](https://forge.laravel.com).
+**Laravel Sanity** is a **staging** package to assist in running your own unit testing, code standards and custom runner automation on your staging/testing environment using any deployment service that allows post-deployment webhook triggers.
 Ideal for start-ups or teams that prefer a simple testing environment over enterprise CI.
 Keep track of breakage scores and compete with your team in keeping your codebase clean!

 <p align="center">
     <strong>:gem: Now with badges :gem:</strong><br><br>